Susan Fisher

 Event Coordinator

-Irene has served as the Jericho Stewardship Group’s Event Coordinator since 2019.
-She holds a BSc in Physical Geography from McGill University and a Masters of Geomatics for Environmental Management from UBC.
-On weekdays she is a GIS Technician with the Department of Fisheries and Oceans’ Sustainable Fisheries Framework Unit.
-On weekends you can find her in the bushes, covered in mud, removing invasive species in Jericho Park.
+Connelly has served as the Jericho Stewardship Group’s Event Coordinator since 2023.
+She holds a BSc in Applied Biology from the University of British Columbia.
+Her work is centered around volunteerism in local parks in Jericho and in the Still Creek Watershed in east Vancouver.
+On weekends you can find her in the bushes, covered in mud, removing invasive species in various parks.

 At Jericho, Irene is responsible for coordinating volunteer events, maintaining the group’s social media platforms, and completing Vancouver Parks Board stewardship reports.
-To contact Irene please email:
+To contact Connelly please email: [email protected]